Venki1402/sst-devops/class-12/README.md

   - they are co located (same node)
   - a single pod can run multipls containers but generally single pod single container
   - It's like a single unit of executable docker compose (not exactly its more generic but yeah)
+  - a pod can be thought of as a small machine inside our machine which can run multiple containers